usnistgov/cookiecutter-nist-python/CONTRIBUTING.md

 Use `typing-conda` to test typing in a conda environment.

+Note that the repo is setup to use a single install of [mypy] and [pyright].
+The script `tools/pipxrun.py` will run check if an appropriate version of the typecheckers is installed.
+If not, they will be run (and cached) using `pipx run`.

 ## Setup development environment

 This project uses a host of tools to (hopefully) make development easier.
 We